Towards therapy in Leeds

 Young people

-Jacob works with a wide range of emotional and psychological challenges, offering tailored, person-centred support that meets each individual where they are.
-His therapeutic approach is collaborative, empathetic, and supportive, creating a safe space for clients to explore their experiences, develop effective coping strategies, and work towards lasting positive change and a more balanced, fulfilling life.
+Jacob is a compassionate and experienced Senior Therapist with specialist training in ADHD and Autism.
+He supports children aged 12+, young people, and adults to better understand what these diagnoses may mean for them, helping to build self-awareness, confidence, and acceptance.
+Jacob works with a wide range of emotional and psychological challenges, offering tailored, person-centred support to meet each individual’s needs.
+His therapeutic approach is collaborative, empathetic, and supportive, creating a safe space for clients to explore their experiences, develop practical coping strategies, and work towards meaningful, lasting positive change

 Tallulah Tay